 Welcome to Get Lost, a newsletter by Real Queer America and Love & Estrogen author Samantha Allen.
 Named after the 1995 Magnetic Fields album, Get Lost explores unsung and undersung places, people, and texts through a personal lens.
-This fifth entry takes you to Weeki Wachee, Florida.
+This sixth entry takes you to … the inside of my apartment.
 Enter your email below to subscribe!

 At some point, it’s going to seem strange that the things we do to pass our time in isolation mostly remind us of a time when we weren’t.